The terms Communism, Capitalism and Socialism are ideologies distinct from one another.

 - Difference Between Globalization and Liberalization

-Difference Between Communism, Capitalism and Socialism – Download PDF Here
+Difference Between Capitalism, Communism and Socialism – UPSC Notes:- Download PDF Here

 For more UPSC Exam related preparation materials visit the following links given below:

 |NCERT Books||UPSC Exam Pattern||Current Affairs Quiz|

 |Insight Current Affairs PDF||World Current Affairs||UPSC Syllabus in Hindi PDF|

 |Green Revolution in India||Pradhan Mantri Matritva Vandana Yojana||Project Tiger|